wkoszek/me/source/blog/_2017-05-24-why-software-engineer-needs-to-have-a-degree.html.md

 spellcheck-allow:
 ---

+There are two paths to achieve success in any profession: the typical one and the complex one.
+I see that a lot of people advise taking the complex path, as it's more

+In book "The white coat investor" author uses a phrase of "living according to how the governement suggests".
+For example the government wants to incentifize people to own their houses, so home owners get a lot of tax offsets and benefits.
+It also wants you to get married and have children, since married couples and couples with children have a lot of offsets too.

+The same is for investors: those, who buy assets and hold them for a long time are treated much better than short-term traders and speculators.

+The US has a "federal law" -- country-wide set of rules and regulations people of all states have to follow.

+You live in a framework.
+A structure which has rules and regulations which make law.
+You can stretch the law, but in most situations you just have to follow it.
+One of the laws is the federal law in the US, where in other country it's just "the law".

+You make the choice whether you fit in this framework or not.
+This framework is there as a suggestion.
+If you break it, you're on your own and you'll be made liable.

+are made for us to have a law which

 Explosion of computers through rapid hardware and software causes massive interest in computer science and engineering.
 There's also a